Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Infinite mixing

 \begin{proposition} If $F,G \in \go$ are such that $\avg( (F \circ T^n) G )$ exists for all $n$ large enough (depending on $F,G$), then

 In particular, if the above hypothesis holds $\forall F,G \in \go$, then {\rm\bfseries (GGM2)} implies {\rm\bfseries (GGM1)}. \end{proposition}

 \proof See \cite[Prop.~2.3]{lpmu}.

-Some of the very maps considered in this paper give a good sense of the relative strength of \textbf{(GGM2)} and \textbf{(GGM1)}, as the latter property will be trivially verified while the former will remain an open question; cf.~Corollary \ref{cor-mix-fm}.
+Some of the maps considered in this paper give a good sense of the relative strength of \textbf{(GGM2)} and \textbf{(GGM1)}, as the latter property will be trivially verified while the former will remain an open question; cf.\ Proposition \ref{prop-mix-fm}.

 For an in-depth discussion on the meaning and relevance of the above definitions we refer the reader to \cite{limix}.
-Here we just point out that, in order for them to make sense as indicators of ``decorrelation'', it must be that, for all $F \in \go$ and $n \in \N$, $\avg(F \circ T^n) = \avg(F)$.
-As shown in \cite{limix}, this is guaranteed by the following hypothesis: for all $n \in \N$,
+Here we just point out that, in order for them to make sense as indicators of decorrelation, it must be that, for all $F \in \go$ and $n \in \N$,